Immunization of immunocompromised persons: Canadian Immunization Guide

 Live attenuated vaccines

 MMR and univalent varicella vaccines may be considered 24 months or more post-transplant provided there is no evidence of chronic GVHD, immunosuppression has been discontinued for at least 3 months, the underlying disease for which the transplant was done (if immunosuppressive), is not active, and the person is considered immunocompetent by a transplant specialist.
 Yellow fever vaccine may be given if the above criteria are met and travel to an area with risk of yellow fever acquisition cannot be avoided.
 Other live vaccines are contraindicated.
-Note that some HSCT recipients may be receiving regular doses of immunoglobulin which will interfere with the response to live vaccines, in which case these vaccines (excluding yellow fever), should be deferred until 8-11 months after the last dose of immunoglobulin.
+Note that some HSCT recipients may be receiving regular doses of immunoglobulin which will interfere with the response to live vaccines, in which case these vaccines (excluding yellow fever), should be deferred until 8 to 11 months after the last dose of immunoglobulin.

 Refer to Table 3 and vaccine-specific chapters in Part 4 for recommendations for HSCT recipients.